Alex-Ozun/TuistTestCaching/README.md

 ## Expected result:

 1. Since only `App` target was modified, we only expect `App` to be compiled and tested.
-1. Since `FeatureA` was NOT modified, we expect it to be replaced by cached xcframework, thus skipping both compilation and testing.
+1. Since `FeatureA` was not modified, we expect it to be replaced by cached `xcframework`, thus skipping BOTH compilation and testing.

 ## Actual result: